Are My Postop Symptoms Normal?

-These symptoms can be vision threatening and may need to be treated quickly, even if you are seeing well.
-They can occur even after straightforward surgery, but they are more likely to occur if you experienced a complication.
+These symptoms can be vision threatening and may need to be treated quickly, even if you are seeing well and have no discomfort.
+They can occur even after straightforward surgery, but they are more likely to occur if you experienced a complication during surgery.

 For a discussion of complications during and after surgery, click here.

 Common observations after straightforward cataract surgery

 It takes a month or so for your new lens to completely settle in to a fixed position inside your eye.
 For a few weeks, the lens will jiggle a little bit every time you move your eye.
 This is harmless.
 It usually stops after about a month.

 Probably normal, but see signs of concern above.
 Floaters are usually caused by debris in the vitreous cavity.
 Everyone has some floaters.
 Sometimes you can notice preexisting floaters in more detail after cataract surgery.
 Or your old floaters may move a bit, in or out of view.
 Floaters are usually harmless, even if they are annoying.
 However, if you see a significant number of new floaters, or new floaters along with flashes, you need to be evaluated urgently for a retinal detachment.
 Retinal detachments are relatively unusual, but can occur even after uncomplicated cataract surgery.